carmenbianca/report-liferay/plan.md

 ## Dublin office

 Liferay has offices all over the globe.
 Its global headquarters are in Los Angeles.
-The international office is Dublin, which is the site of this internship.
+The international office is in Dublin, which is the site of this internship.
 The Dublin office hosts approximately twenty employees working on Human Resources, Legal, finances, sales, consulting, and other.
 Remote workers are also registered as working for the Dublin office.